blackstork-io/fabric/docs/tutorial.md

 }
 ```

-Here, `document.greeting` block defines a template with a single anonymous content block with "Hello, Fabric!" text.
+In this code snippet, the `document.greeting` block defines a template with a single anonymous content block containing the text "Hello, Fabric!"

-To render the document, make sure Fabric can find `hello.fabric` file, by executing `fabric` in the same directory or providing `–source-dir`, and run:
+To render the document, ensure that Fabric can locate the `hello.fabric` file.
+Execute `fabric` command in the same directory (or explicitly provide `--source-dir` CLI argument):

 ```shell
 fabric render document.greeting
 ```

-If everything was installed correctly, the output should look like this:
+The output should resemble the following:

 ```shell
 $ fabric render document.greeting